tidyverse/tidyverse.org/content/blog/orbital-0-4-0/index.md

 ## New show_query method

-One of the main purposes of orbital is to allow for predictions in data bases.
+One of the main purposes of orbital is to allow for predictions in databases.

 <div class="highlight">